 Dweck: “I was fascinated by how people cope with failure or obstacles.
 I was curious about why some students love challenge, and others who may be equally talented, shy away from challenges – play it safe.
 I just wanted to figure that out.

 “Later on I also realized that this interest was fed by a past experience of mine.
-My 6th grade teacher seated us around the room in I.Q. order (Mindset: The New Psychology of Success), and although I did well in that metric it created this fear of falling from grace, of making the mistake of not being as perfect as I needed to be.
+My 6th grade teacher seated us around the room in I.Q. order, and although I did well in that metric it created this fear of falling from grace, of making the mistake of not being as perfect as I needed to be.
 I wanted to unlock that psychology and maybe bottle it, find out the underlying reasons people are afraid of challenges or crumbling in the face of setbacks, and ultimately help kids.”

 OneDublin.org: When you started your research did you have much to draw from?